-- 1. Partner with Coeur d'Alene Tribe, University of Idaho (UI), CDA Vision 2030, Coeur d'Alene Regional Chamber of Commerce, and other agencies and stakeholders to share information and get feedback from the basin-wide community through the Our Gem Coeur d'Alene Lake Collaborative - 2.
-Continue to partner with the Coeur d'Alene Tribe, UI and Kootenai Environmental Alliance to support Basin high schools by providing workshops and guidance to teachers and students involved in field-based watershed science through The Confluence Project - 3.
-Partner with UI, area high schools, and area environmental organizations to host the annual Youth Water Summit, the culminating event of The Confluence Project (as pandemic restrictions allow) - 4.
-Partner with UI/Community Water Resource Center to support the Bay Watchers program, to provide land management information and resources to residents around Coeur d'Alene Lake - 5.
+- 1. Continue to partner with Coeur d'Alene Tribe, University of Idaho (UI), CDA Vision 2030, Coeur d'Alene Regional Chamber of Commerce, and other stakeholders to share information with the basin-wide community through the Our Gem Coeur d'Alene Lake Collaborative - 2.
+Continue to participate in The Confluence Project to support Basin high schools by providing workshops and guidance for teachers and students involved in field-based watershed science - 3.
+Partner with UI, Coeur d'Alene Tribe, and area high schools and environmental organizations to host the annual Youth Water Summit, the culminating event of The Confluence Project (as pandemic restrictions allow) - 4.
+Partner with UI/Community Water Resource Center to support the Bay Watchers program to provide land management information and resources to residents around Coeur d'Alene Lake - 5.
 Support the Local Gems program to recognize businesses and organizations that are taking action to protect basin water quality - 6.
 Participate in other joint educational and outreach opportunities as time allows

 Continued coordination with BEIPC forums will maximize opportunities for information exchange and advice for all the parties that participate in the BEIPC activities.
-Future coordination with the BEIPC recognizes that IDEQ retains its respective decision making authorities under CERCLA and the Clean Water Act (CWA) with regards to implementation.
+Future coordination with the BEIPC recognizes that IDEQ retains their respective decision making authorities under CERCLA and the Clean Water Act (CWA) with regards to implementation.